PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 1.11
+---
+- added links in extraQL.exe UI to open standalone and steam config directories

 Version 1.10
 ---
 - "Focus Member" check box and section are no longer visible by default, if "focus" is empty in .ini file